vram-guild/fluidity/README.md

 Work-in-process code that will *probably* become part of the library in the near future but is more experimental than even the API Guarding `EXPERIMENTAL` annotation would indicate.
 Mods are welcome to look at it, test and provide feedback but should have no expectation of stability.
 This sub-tree replicates the api/base/impl divisions of the main API to indicate where the code will eventually land.

 ## Articles
+An `Article` is a game resource that can be uniquely identified, quantified and serialized.
+An `ArticleType` defines the class of resource and provides packet and NBT serialization functions.

+Fluidity pre-defines two article types: `ArticleType.ITEM` and `ArticleType.FLUID` to represent in-game items and fluids.
+However, any class can be used as an article type via `ArticleType.Builder` and `ArticleTypeRegistry`.
+Some possible uses would include non-fluid bulk crafting resources, XP, power systems, or mana.

+Note that no restriction is made against defining new article types that also use `Item` and `Fluid` resources.
+However, for compatibility it is recommended that mods adopt the predefined `ITEM` and `FLUID` article types for inter-mod resource storage and transport.

+### Discrete vs Bulk Articles
+The creator of an article type chooses if the article is *discrete* or *bulk*.
+Discrete articles are meant to be counted as individual, atomic units.
+Bulk articles are divisible into some unit less than one or fully continuous and thus meant to be measured using fractions.
+(More on those in a bit.)

+However, this distinction is *purely advisory.*  Fluidity is designed so that *any* article type can be measured using either sort of accounting.
+Whole numbers, after all, are simply a sub-set of the rational numbers.
+The main benefit to using integers over fractions is slightly better performance and memory efficiency.
+But if you want to build an "item tank" that stores fractional pick-axes, this is the library for you.

+### Getting an Article Instance
+Use `Article.of(articleType, resource)` to get a custom article.  `Article.of(item)` and `Article.of(fluid)` are more concise for those common types.  `Article` also exposes static methods for de-serializing any article from an NBT tag or packet buffer.

+Retrieving an article is generally non-allocating after the first retrieval because all article instances are interned or cached.
+This means article instances can be compared using `==` *unless* they contain an NBT tag.
+(See below)  For this reason, Articles should always be compared using `.equals()` unless the situation absolutely ensures no tags are present on any article being compared.

+### Article NBT Tags
+An `Article` *may* have an NBT CompoundTag value associated with it.
+Currently this functionality is only exposed for `ITEM` articles (because Minecraft requires it) but may be opened up for other article types in a future release.
+However, mod authors are *strongly* advised to avoid using tags in favor of simply creating a larger number of distinct resource instances.

+When an article has a non-null tag value there can be a virtually infinite number of distinct instances.
+Interning such articles would create the risk of excessive memory allocation.
+Thus, article instances with tag values are held in a fixed-capacity cache and evicted as needed, making them slightly less efficient than articles without tags.

+To ensure that articles are immutable, an articles tag instance is not directly exposed.
+The `copyTag()` method is the only way to get the tag content, but allocates a new copy.
+If you only need to test for tag existence or test for tag equality use `hasTag()` or `doesTagMatch()`.

+### Stored Articles
+When an article is being stored or transfered we need additional information: quantity and, sometimes, a location.
+A core design principle of Fluidity is that all such data should never be directly mutated outside of the storage/transport implementation - all changes *must* be the result of some controlled, observable transaction.

+The the only API to expose this information is immutable: `StoredArticleView`.

+`StoredArticleView` exposes *both* a whole-number `count()` (for discrete articles) and a fractional `amount()` (for bulk articles).
+Both are equally valid, however, the `count()` property will not reflect fractional amounts less than a unit and so is not a reliable test of emptiness for implementations that may contain bulk items.
+To test for emptiness, use `isEmpty()`.

+`StoredArticleView' also has a special instance meant to be used in place of `null` values: the `StoredArticleView.EMPTY` instance.
+Storage implementations should return this instance instead of `null` when the intent is to signal the absence of a result.

+#### Implementation Support
+Obviously, implementations *will* need to mutate their contents and most implementations will be firmly discrete or bulk - not both.
+The [`grondag.fluidity.base.article`]() package provides specialized discrete/bulk interfaces and classes to support most types of implementations.
+Use of these is entirely optional but mod authors are encouraged to examine them for illustration before creating their own.

+#### Stored Article Handles
+`StoredArticleView' also exposes an integer `handle()` property, which is *similar* in purpose to vanilla inventory "slots" but also different in key ways:
+* Handles are not guaranteed to correspond to a specific, physical location in storage.
+Some implementations (something like a Storage Drawers mod, for example) may have this contract, but it is never required.

+* Handle can be used to retrieve a storage view (similar to `List.get()`) but the targets of storage transactions are *always* specified by article - never by handle.
+This ensures that no transactions is ambiguously or erroneously specified.
+A vanilla `Inventory` will let you blindly replace or change the contents of a slot without knowing or validating what was in it.
+Fluidity *never* allows this in its public API.
+Implementations that extend this to allow transactions based on handle (again, something like Storage Drawers would require this) are advised to *also* include article as part of any transaction specification.
+(The `FixedDiscreteStorage` interface in `grondag.fluidity.base.storage.discrete` and its sub-types offer an example of this.)

+* Storage implementations are required to maintain a consistent handle:article mapping for as long as the storage has any listeners.
+In practice, this means preserving empty handles and creating new ones when articles are completely removed and new articles are added.
+This makes is much easier for listeners to maintain a synchronized view of content and/or respond appropriately to changes.
+Except...

+* Implementations that *do* have physical slots *may* change a handle:article mapping, but when doing so must send listeners two events: one to remove the article from its current slot and a second event to re-add the article in its new location.
+Implementations that have other reasons to change handle:article mappings may also do so if they follow the same practice.

 ## Storage and its Variants